 Sensual and seductive, this fruity/woody fragrance blend opens with a top note marked by elements of soft, nutty almond, spicy, complex and refreshing bergamot, and dense, slightly sweet pear.

-Unisex fragrances represents individualism and a freedom of choice without gender bias or judgment.
+Unisex fragrances represent individualism and a freedom of choice without gender bias or judgment.
 A successful unisex perfume should always have universal appeal.

 The future is destined to feature more unisex fragrances and alterations in manufacturing and production, which include the diversification of bottles, changing labels and complete transparency when formulating fragrances.